makrai/notes/jurafsky-slp-ed2-ch15-unification.md

   * ACQUILEX tagset of verb subcategorization frames (Sanfilippo, 1993)
-  * other information about the complements, such as specifying the identity of the implicit subject in a lower verb phrase, i.e. control e.g. _Temmy promised Ruth to go_ vs _Temmy persuaded Ruth to go_
+  * other information about the complements, such as specifying the identity of the implicit subject in a lower verb phrase, i.e. control eg _Temmy promised Ruth to go_ vs _Temmy persuaded Ruth to go_
-* [info about the] subcategorization frames for a verb can be partially predicted by the semantics of the verb
+* info about the subcategorization frames for a verb can be partially predicted by the semantics of the verb
-  * e.g. verbs of transfer (like _give, send, carry_) predictably take the
-    two subcategorization frames NP NP and NP PP:
+  * eg verbs of transfer (like _give, send, carry_) predictably take the two subcategorization frames NP NP and NP PP:
     * sent NP NP: sent FAA Administrator James Busey a letter
     * sent NP PP: sent a letter to the chairman of the Armed Services Committee
 * relationships between subcategorization frames across classes of verbs are called argument-structure alternations
   * will be discussed in Ch.
 19 when we discuss the semantics of verbal
   * Ch.
-14 will introduce probabilities [of] the different subcategorization frames [of each verb]
+14 will introduce probabilities of the different subcategorization frames of each verb

 #### Subcategorization in Other Parts of Speech

-* subcategorization, or valence ... originally conceived for verbs
+* subcategorization, or valence originally conceived for verbs
-* but e.g. _Keep your seatbelt fastened while/during we are taking off/takeoff_
+* but eg _Keep your seatbelt fastened while/during we are taking off/takeoff_
 * adjectives and nouns also have subcategorization frames
   * adjectives apparent, aware, and unimportant; nouns assumption and question:
     * _It was apparent [ `Sfin` that the kitchen was the only room. . . ]_